aau-claaudia/hpc/docs/ai-lab/getting-started/login.md

 Replace `user@student.aau.dk` with your AAU email address.

-!!! info
-    The first time you connect, you will get a message like:
+!!! info "The first time you connect, you will get a message like:"

     ```
     The authenticity of host 'ailab-fe01.srv.aau.dk (172.21.131.1300)' can't be established.
     ED25519 key fingerprint is SHA256:xosJtOSfQyyW16c6RtpN8tAi/91XHCR3GxM9/KJEogg.